ardriit/dev-tasklist/README.md

 Our backend is using Expressjs, and a MySQL database;

-Our frontend is using Nextjs.
+Our frontend is using Nextjs!

 This repo uses a docker-compose.yml file to launch the project in your local environment that means you must have Docker installed and running before attempting the start the local environment for work; [Download Docker Here](https://www.docker.com/products/docker-desktop/)